Japanese invasion money: Dutch (or Netherlands) East Indies

 After the fall of Singapore in February 1942, the Japanese attacked the Netherlands Indies which were effectively overtaken by 9 March 1942 and held until surrender in August 1945.
 In 1942, the Japanese issued paper scrip currency of 1, 5 and 10 cents and 1/2, 1, 5 and 10 Gulden notes.
 These notes are written entirely in Dutch.
 Values are Een (1), Vijf (5) and Tien (10) cents and Gulden.

 All of these notes bear the following "De Japansche Regeering Betaalt Aan Toonder" or "The Japanese Government Promise To Pay The Bearer on Demand".
 Denominations of 100 and 1000 Roepiah were issued in 1944, with the Indonesian legend "Pemerintah Dai Nippon" (Japanese Government).
 An additional series, with denominations of 1/2, 1, 5, 10 and 100 Roepiah, was also issued in 1944 with the transliterated Japanese legend "Dai Nippon Teikoku Seiku" (Imperial Japanese Government).

 Oceania

-In Oceania, invasion money was issued for use in British New Guinea, the Solomon and Gilbert Islands and other small island outposts.
+In Oceania, invasion money was issued for use in the Japanese-occupied Territory of New Guinea, Solomon Islands, Gilbert Islands and other small island outposts.
 These islands were captured in order to defend the islands within the Co-Prosperity Sphere.
 In 1942 the Japanese issued a 1 and a 1/2 shilling notes for use in these areas.
 This money is sometimes wrongly identified as being printed in preparation for an invasion of Australia; an invasion was proposed by the Imperial Japanese Navy in 1942, but wasn't carried out, and this denomination was not used in Australia. however, it was enough of a scare at the time to raise concerns.